About the film

 Bo is a filmmaker and journalist from California.
 She has years of experience telling stories around criminal and environmental justice, public health, education and critical social issues, with credits as a producer, reporter and videographer.
 Her work on documentary projects have recently been featured on PBS Frontline, CNN Films and have screened at major film festivals around the world.

-Bo received her master’s degree from UC Berkeley’s Graduate School of Journalism, where she was the Marlon T. Riggs Fellow in Documentary Filmmaking.
-She is now working with Trilogy Films, an Emmy- and Peabody-award winning production company based in San Francisco, CA.
+Bo earned her master’s degree from UC Berkeley’s Graduate School of Journalism, where she was the Marlon T. Riggs Fellow in Documentary Filmmaking.
+She is now working with Trilogy Films, an Emmy- and Peabody-award winning production company based in San Francisco, California.